 Playgroup Leader: Rhonda Perry

-All staff have current Working with Children Checks, National Police Clearances, first-aid, asthma and anaphylaxis qualifications and undertake a variety of training each year to keep abreast of changes in the child care industry.
+All Coordination Unit staff have significant experience in the Early Childhood Education & Care sector, along with current Working with Children Checks, National Police Clearances, first-aid, asthma and anaphylaxis qualifications and undertake a variety of training each year to keep across any changes in the child care industry.

 What will be discussed at the family interview?